jheising/lambpack/readme.md

 `otherFiles` is a space or comma separated list of additional files or directories you may want to include within the deployment .zip file.

 `-i, --include-aws`: Normally all Lambda functions have access to a globally installed `aws-sdk` package, so it's usually wasteful to upload it with your code (if you use it).
 However if there is a specific version in your package.json file that you want to use, you can use this switch to force it to include the one you specify.
 If you don't use `aws-sdk` at all in your code, then this switch won't really change anything.

+`-f, --flatten`: lambpack normally preserves the location of all files and recreates this structure in the zip.
+If you use a monorepo approach and have multiple lambda functions inside different folders in can get tedious to keep the name of the handler inside AWS in sync with the folder structure.
+This options will flatten the resulting directories and place your function at the root of the zip.
+You can then simply specify the name of the handler like `index-handler.js` instead of `functions/function-one/index-handler.js`.
+If any required dependencies would break as a result of this the client fails with a warning to remove this option.

 #### Example